Prophylactic Gastropexy - Prevent this from happening to your best friend

 The condition is rapidly progressive and life-threatening, which requires immediate emergency surgery and veterinary care that can cost thousands of dollars.

 A recent study reported in the Journal of the American Animal Hospital Association (May-June 2013) that "No dog experienced GDV (Gastro Volvulus and Dialation) after IG (Incisional Gastropexy)".

-Why wait until the life-threatening condition has occurred?
-A preventative procedure called Incisional Gastropexy is now available for your pet at Churchville Veterinary Hospital.
+Why wait until the life-threatening condition occurs?
+A preventative procedure called Incisional Gastropexy is available for your pet at Churchville Veterinary Hospital.

 Monday: 8:00 am to 5:00 pm Tuesday: 8:00 am to 7:00 pm Wednesday: 8:00am to 5:00pm Thursday: 8:00 am to 7:00 pm Friday: 8:00 am to 5:00 pm Saturday: Closed Sunday: Closed